 Acai Bowl at Java Juice Box

 Millennial alert – this is the place you want to get your avocado toast.
 Their menu is almost 100% vegan, with some exceptions like honey, Nutella, cream for lattes, and goat cheese.
 They have juices, smoothies, and the best acai bowls around.
 Their bowls are uncomplicated; pick a base, 2 fruits, and 3 toppings – my standard order: ½ acai and ½ pitaya (dragonfruit), then mango and strawberry, topped with coconut shavings, granola, and Nutella (duh).
-Visit them on Broadway just north of downtown or their location on Northshore.
+Visit them on Broadway just north of downtown, Bearden, or Northshore.

 Three Rivers Market